idio-lang/DIPS/source/implementing-idio/reader/reading.rst

-However, if we're reading a code point at a time and the input stream contained a valid UTF-8 multi-byte sequence byte followed by ``"`` -- an invalid byte sequence as subsequent bytes in a UTF-8 multi-byte sequence should have the top two bits of each byte set to ``10`` -- then the UTF-8 decoder will have consumed the ``"`` and discarded it as part of an invalid sequence.
+However, if we're reading a code point at a time and the input stream contained a valid UTF-8 multi-byte sequence byte followed by ``"`` -- an invalid byte sequence as subsequent bytes in a UTF-8 multi-byte sequence should have the top two bits of each byte set to ``10``, clearly not true for 0x22 -- then the UTF-8 decoder will have consumed the ``"`` and discarded it as part of an invalid sequence.

 The string construction process will continue through the input stream looking for a "true" ``"`` to end the string -- and probably find one